 - Referrals – Your best introduction to clients will be through friends and family.
 You might need to offer deep discounts as you begin your work as a way to gain experience and trust.
 Do a great job and it will be noticed!

 - Press Releases – When I first went into business for myself I had zero connections, experience, anything!
-I put together a press release and sent it to a few local newspapers and magazines.
+I put together a press release and sent it to a few newspapers and magazines in my local area.
 Some publications contacted me for more information and each time they ran a small story I got calls.

 - Website/Social Media – No need to rent office space, everyone will hit the web to find out more about you.
 Make sure you have an online presence that includes a website with some information about yourself and your services.
 Client testimonials and style tips are other great things to include.
 Make sure you set up social media accounts – Facebook, Twitter, and Instagram so you are easy to find.